 The Mayor is responsible for preparing the City's financial plan which relates to the City and certain entities that receive funds from the City.
 The financial plan is modified quarterly.
 The City's projections set forth in the financial plan are based on various assumptions and contingencies which are uncertain and which may not materialize.
-Such assumptions and contingencies are described throughout this Official Statement and include the condition of the international, national, regional and local economies, the provision of State and federal aid, the impact on City revenues and expenditures of any future federal or State legislation and policies affecting the City and the cost of future labor settlements, pension structures and healthcare.
+Such assumptions and contingencies include the condition of the international, national, regional and local economies, the provision of State and federal aid, the impact on City revenues and expenditures of any future federal or State legislation and policies affecting the City and the cost of pension structures and healthcare.
 See "Section I: Recent Financial Developments."